 A good routine helps with effective follow up and takes the stress out of remembering all the details.

-Record the Response to Solicitations
+Note the Response to Solicitations

 I am using a basic colour coded “traffic light” system denoting categorical response to my cold calls.
 The same system is used for inbound enquiries.